In-store location: Shelf 4.1

-By Ibn Rajab Al-Hanbali and Imam Al-Ajurri, Daar Us Sunnah, paperback, 144 pages
+By Ibn Rajab Al-Hanbali and Imam Al-Ajurri, Daar Us Sunnah, Paperback, 144 pages

-It is hoped that it will be a source of comfort and inspiration for the Muslim who is striving to follow Islam at a time when the Muslim could well feel alienated and alone in the world.
+It is hoped that this book will be a source of comfort and inspiration for the Muslim who is striving to follow Islam at a time when the Muslim could well feel alienated and alone in the world.

-An introduction has been added from the words of Shatibi and an appendix from ibn Al-Qayyim's monumental Madarij al-Salikin
+An introduction has been added from the words of Shatibi and an appendix from Ibn Al-Qayyim's monumental Madarij al-Salikin.

 You’ll be updated with our new products and promotions.